 Unlike thresholds of significance established for criteria air pollutants in EDCAQMD's Guide to Air Quality Assessment (February 2002) ("CEQA Guide"), the District has not adopted GHG emissions thresholds for land use development projects.
 In the absence of County adopted thresholds, EDCAQMD recommends using the adopted thresholds of other lead agencies which are based on consistency with the goals of AB 32.
 Since climate change is a global problem and the location of the individual source of GHG emissions is somewhat irrelevant, it's appropriate to use thresholds established by other jurisdictions as a basis for impact significance determinations.
 Projects exceeding these thresholds would have a potentially significant impact and be required to mitigate those impacts to a less than significant level.
-Until the County adopts a CAP consistent with CEQA Guidelines Section 15183.5, and/or establishes GHG thresholds, the County will follow an interim approach to evaluating GHG emissions utilizing significance of GHG emissions.
+Until the County adopts a CAP consistent with CEQA Guidelines Section 15183.5, and/or establishes GHG thresholds, the County will follow an interim approach to evaluating GHG emissions utilizing significance criteria adopted by the San Luis Obispo Air Pollution Control District (SLOAPCD) to determine the significance of GHG emissions.